gwalton2/scottbot/README.md

 # ScottBot
 This is a very old and disorganized project I made to answer questions from the game show app HQ Trivia.
+It was named after the games original host.

 It sets up a websocket to intercept the traffic coming to your app's account where it will parse out when a question has been received.
 It then scrapes google, bing, and wikipedia for potential answers.